pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_TWO_FACTOR

     Specifies if Flask-Security should enable the two-factor login feature.
-    If set to ``True``, in addition to their passwords, users will be required to enter a code that is sent to them.
-Note that unless :data:`SECURITY_TWO_FACTOR_REQUIRED` is set - this is opt-in.

     Default: ``False``.
 .. py:data:: SECURITY_TWO_FACTOR_REQUIRED

-    If set to ``True`` then all users will be required to setup and use two-factor authorization.
+    If set to ``True`` then all users will be required to setup and use two-factor authentication.
+    Please see :py:meth:`.UserMixin.check_tf_required` and :ref:`two_factor_configurations:Fine-Grained Control of Two-Factor` for ways the application can
+    more finely tune which users require two-factor authentication.

     Default: ``False``.

+    .. versionchanged:: 5.8.0
+        Added overridable method that can alter this behavior.

 .. py:data:: SECURITY_TWO_FACTOR_ENABLED_METHODS

     Specifies the default enabled methods for two-factor authentication.